NoSQL Databases Defined and Explained

 - Column store – (also known as wide-column stores) instead of storing data in rows, these databases are designed for storing data tables as sections of columns of data, rather than as rows of data.
 While this simple description sounds like the inverse of a standard database, wide-column stores offer very high performance and a highly scalable architecture.
 Examples include: HBase, BigTable and HyperTable.

-- Document database – expands on the basic idea of key-value stores where “documents” contain more complex in that they contain data and each document is assigned a unique key, which is used to retrieve the document.
+- Document database – expands on the basic idea of key-value stores where “documents” are more complex, in that they contain data and each document is assigned a unique key, which is used to retrieve the document.
 These are designed for storing, retrieving, and managing document-oriented information, also known as semi-structured data.
 Examples include: MongoDB and CouchDB.

 - Graph database – Based on graph theory, these databases are designed for data whose relations are well represented as a graph and has elements which are interconnected, with an undetermined number of relations between them.
 Examples include: Neo4J and Polyglot.